jbfil/Unload-Tab/README.md

 Unload Tab from context menu to free up system resources.
 Really it is just to satisfy all of you with OCD. :wink:

 Right click menu on tab will have an option to 'Unload Tab'.
 This will be disabled for tabs which are already unloaded.
-Pages 'about:*' will not have the context menu shown as they can't be unloaded.
+Pages 'about:\*' will not have the context menu shown as they can't be unloaded.

+## Todo
+- Reload options on change.
+- Support for multiple tabs selected.

 ## Changes

+### Version 1.2.0

+- Added option to add to page context menu.

 ### Version 1.1.0